Last updated on July 13th, 2022 at 05:13 pm

-That good old inner-voice speaks out — getting right up in my face with all the reasons I hate walking in the cold…“it’s too dark, it’s too late; you’d have to find your shoes; those shoes irritate you; you need to send those emails, your son/kid/boyfriend/husband/pets/parents need you to feed them; The Good Wife looks good even though you never watch it; there’s laundry to fold, and you are tired …”
+That old inner voice speaks–getting right up in my face with all the reasons I hate walking in the cold.
+“It’s too dark, it’s too late; you’d have to find your shoes; those shoes irritate you; you need to send those emails, your son/kid/boyfriend/husband/pets/parents need you to feed them; The Good Wife looks good even though you never watch it; there’s laundry to fold, and you are tired …”

 But what if you aren’t up to it?

-I push out the back door and by the time I am at the end of the block I decide to go another.
-Pretty soon, I am taking in deep breaths of cold air walking block after block contemplating the fact that my mind doesn’t know when to shut-the-hell up.
+I push out the back door and by the time I am at the end of the block, I decided to go another.
+Pretty soon, I am taking in deep breaths of cold air walking block after block contemplating the fact that my mind doesn’t know when to shut the hell up.

 Because it’s change.

-You must tell your self that you will sit down and create the title to your first chapter.
+You must tell yourself that you will sit down and create the title for your first chapter.
 Nothing more.
-You must tell yourself that you will create a draft email to the company you want to work with … it’s only a draft, nothing more.
+You must tell yourself that you will create a draft email to the company you want to work with–it’s only a draft, nothing more.
 If that’s too much, then make yourself look up the email address and add it to your contacts.

 Breaking down your dream into little small steps that take the pressure off helps you to do more.
 Before you know it you’ve taken that first hard step towards your dream.
 It’s not about whether you feel like it or not, it’s whether you can hook yourself into taking the smallest step.